 - A mid-morning snack may be in order, so we recommend a stop at nearby Liliha Bakery.
 They’re known throughout Hawaii and beyond for their Coco Puffs.
 Plan on 15 minutes at this bakery.

 - The Nuuanu Pali Lookout, gets you out of the city of Honolulu out to those green mountains.
-There is a parking fee, which is currently $5.
+There is a parking fee so check the park’s page for current fees and policies.
 Plan on 15 minutes here.

 - Lanikai Beach is the next stop, but not the last, in our Oahu tour.
 With it’s powdery, white sand and turquoise waters, Lanikai is thought to be one of Hawaii’s most beautiful beaches.
 There’s no parking lot for Lanikai.
 You must find off street parking and one of the beach access paths.
+Make sure that you are respectful in where you park and do not trespass.
 The Google Map directions only get you to the general area.
 Allow 30 minutes to park and see Lanikai.

 Note that this first portion of the drive tour will take approximately 4 hours and 30 minutes.
 If your visit to Oahu is constrained by a same day arrival and departure flight, take note of how much time has actually elapsed so that you can plan accordingly.